open-telemetry/oteps/text/metrics/0146-metrics-prototype-scenarios.md

-* By end of 9/30/2021, we should mark the metrics API/SDK specification as [`Feature-freeze`](https://github.com/open-telemetry/opentelemetry-specification/blob/1afab39e5658f807315abf2f3256809293bfd421/specification/document-status.md#feature-freeze), and focusing on bug fixing or editorial changes.
+* By end of 9/30/2021, we should mark the metrics API/SDK specification as [`Feature-freeze`](https://github.com/open-telemetry/opentelemetry-specification/blob/1afab39e5658f807315abf2f3256809293bfd421/specification/document-status.md#feature-freeze), and focus on bug fixing or editorial changes.

 * By end of 11/30/2021, we want to have a stable release of metrics API/SDK specification, with multiple language SIGs providing RC (release candidate) or